ICPI/DIV/StyleGuide/ICPI_Style_Guide.md

   - **AXIS TITLES AND LABELS** - Axis titles should be short and to the point so as to convey the relevant information and not detract from the overall visual.
 It is important to think about your axis labels.
-    They should be mininmal as well.
-Often however, axis labels can be a bit longer than the alloted space on the axis and visual software automatically reorients them diagonally to fit them.
-Diagnonal text makes it more difficult for the audience to read and should be avoided.
+    They should be minimal as well.
+Often however, axis labels can be a bit longer than the allotted space on the axis and visual software automatically reorients them diagonally to fit them.
+Diagonal text makes it more difficult for the audience to read and should be avoided.
 An easy solution is to flip the orientation of your chart so the long text is on the y axis rather than the x axis.